angelicalola-danhaive/geko/README.md

 ## Acknowledgements

+We acknowledge support from the Royal Society Research Grants (G125142).
 We thank Amanda Stoffers for creating our beautiful logo.
-We acknowledge support from the Royal Society Research Grants.

 This package makes use of:
 - [JAX](https://github.com/google/jax) for accelerated numerical computing